gitglob/SmartVeggies/README.md

 # SmartVeggies
-A smart Greenhouse with Thingspeak connectivity using an ESP32 microcontroller
+A smart Greenhouse with Thingspeak connectivity using an Arduino microcontroller

 ## Motivation
 Project for the DTU IoT course (34315): IoT, application and infrastructure development.